AyushGhosal/AyushGhosal/README.md

 - 👋 Hi, I’m @AyushGhosal
 - 👀 I’m interested in Software develope and Cloud computing
-- 🌱 I’m currently learning Btech in CSE from University of Engineering and Management Kolkata
+- 🌱 I’m currently persuing Btech in CSE from University of Engineering and Management Kolkata
 - 📫 contact me in : ayushghosal2002@gmail.com

 <!---